 Moving house or apartment can be a difficult, stressful time.
-There are many things to organise, together with the physical upheaval of moving somewhere new.
+There are many things to organise, together with the physical upheaval of moving somewhere new in a van hire.
 Being well organised and planning in advance can make the experience less stressful.
 To ensure your affairs are in order, there are a number of agencies and services you need to notify in advance of moving.
 The following is a broad overview of some of these services and agencies.

 1. Re-directing post and change of address

 An Post offers a re-direction service, which will ensure that all your post is forwarded to your new address.
 You will need to fill out a form giving your old address and your new address and pay the appropriate fee (see ‘Rates’, and ‘How to Apply’ below).
 The post office will then re-direct all your post to your new address from an agreed date.
 This service is available for periods of three, six and 12 months.